degensprotocol/docs/guide.md

 ## How do I sign up?

 On Degens there is no need to sign-up.
-All betting is done 100% anonymously with no geographic restrictions.
+All you need is an Ethereum-enabled wallet program.

+### MetaMask

+On a computer we recommend using the [MetaMask](https://metamask.io/) browser extension.

+### Mobile

+On mobile devices most users use [Trust Wallet](https://trustwallet.com) or [MetaMask mobile](https://metamask.io/).
+Other mobile dApp browsers such as [Cipher Browser](https://www.cypherbrowser.com/) and [AlphaWallet](https://alphawallet.com/) are also supported.

 ## What cryptocurrency do I need?